-We live in an age that champions Jesus' words, "Judge not or you too will be judged (Matt 7:1)."
-"It's none of my business what other people are doing.
+We live in an age where people love to cite Jesus' words, "Judge not or you too will be judged (Matt 7:1).
+So it's none of my business what other people are doing.
 Jesus said not to judge."
 But that's ripping Jesus' words out of context.
 He also said that after we get the log out of our eye we will see clearly to remove the speck from our brother's eye.
-Being hypocritical is wrong, for sure, but so is winking at sin in your brother's life when you can do something about it.
+Being hypocritical is wrong, for sure, but so is ignoring sin in your brother's life when you can do something about it.

 It didn't matter that Ahab was the king of the country.
 Elijah was doing business for the King of the universe and confronted Ahab head on.
 "You have violated the Lord's commands.
 You have followed the Baals.
 You are the leading cause of the mess our country's in."
-But Elijah was just getting warmed up...